marksark/OurTrip/README.md

 This project was created because my friends and I love camping together.

-This application is used to track where we want to go camping and who would like to join our trip.
+This application is used to track where we want to go camping and who is able to join our trip.

 I am the sole developer of this project.